artpi/wp-writers-block-block/README.md

 6. `npm start` will start WordPress development environment (using `wp-env`) and build appropriate build scripts.
 7. Now you can access WP-Admin using http://localhost:8888/wp-admin .
 Login `admin`, password `password`.
 8. Go to editor, write some content.
-9. Use the block editor and search for `Writers Block Block` block.
+9. Use the block editor and search for `Writer's Block Block` block.
 It will prompt for the OpenAI token first time you use it.
 10. Profit.